 Is this tourmaline treated?

 No detectable treatment.
-The intense black comes from the high iron content (Fe²⁺/Fe³⁺) of the schorl variety, without dyeing or irradiation.
+The intense black color comes from the high iron content (Fe²⁺/Fe³⁺) of the schorl variety, without dyeing or irradiation.
 Statement based on lapidary observation; the piece does not include formal gemological certification.

 Is the bracelet one size fits all?